oracle/python-oracledb/doc/src/user_guide/tuning.rst

 Tuning the Statement Cache
 --------------------------

-In general, set the statement cache to the size of the working set of statements being executed by the application.
-SODA internally makes SQL calls, so tuning the cache is also beneficial for SODA applications.
+In general, set the statement cache to the size of the working set of statements being executed by the application. :ref:`SODA <sodausermanual>` internally makes SQL calls, so tuning the cache is also beneficial for SODA applications.

 With Oracle Client Libraries 12c, or later, the statement cache size can be automatically tuned with the Oracle Client Configuration oraaccess.xml file.